 A longer version of this article, touching on Mnuchin’s ties to China, appeared on Glomar Disclosure

 Following my reporting of an FBI investigation potentially involving Trump’s Treasury pick Steven Mnuchin, Senator Sherrod Brown asked the FBI to release the files and made a point of bringing up the matter during Mnuchin’s confirmation hearing.
-While Mnuchin’s response may not have been a lies, they were not accurate, and raises several more questions.
+While Mnuchin’s responses may not have been lies, they were not accurate and raise several more questions.

 According to a transcription presented by Deadline, Senator Brown brought the matter up with Mnuchin in the context of insider loans.

 One example of an insider loan was the Relativity Media deal.
 The FBI denied a FOIA request related to Relativity Media where you were co-chair citing law enforcement procedures.
 Have you been questioned by law enforcement on this?”

 Mnuchin responded by denying that he had been questioned by the Bureau and that …

 “I have not … I assumed that the FBI did a thorough review of my background report.
 I have no idea why they didn’t approve the FOIA issue.
 I’ve been told that we have no reason to believe that it’s any issue associated with me.
 I would direct that (question) to the FBI.”